Banumathy25/id4me-assignment/README.md

 ### Dynamic Behavior
 - Validates state/region dropdown behavior
+- Validates password is not visible and masked as dots

 ### Cross-device Responsiveness
 - Tests run with both **desktop** and **mobile** viewports (375x667 for mobile)